absnaik810/VechicleDetectionOnClouds/README.md

 Documentation

-Vehicle detection on Clouds using Haar Cascades.
+Vehicle detection using Haar Cascades on Clouds.